cuchoco/pytorch_faster_rcnn/README.md

 ## Prepare data & pretrained network

-* **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets. <br>
+* **PASCAL_VOC 07+12**: Please follow the instructions in [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn#beyond-the-demo-installation-for-training-and-testing-models) to prepare VOC datasets.
 Actually, you can refer to any others.
 After downloading the data, creat softlinks in the folder data/.

 ```
 ├── data
 │   ├── VOCdevkit2007
 │   └── pretrained_model
 │       └── resnet101_caffe.pth
 ```

 We used two pretrained models in our experiments, VGG and ResNet101.
 You can download these two models from:

 * VGG16: [Dropbox](https://www.dropbox.com/s/s3brpk0bdq60nyb/vgg16_caffe.pth?dl=0), [VT Server](https://filebox.ece.vt.edu/~jw2yang/faster-rcnn/pretrained-base-models/vgg16_caffe.pth)